Administration (ADMN) 405

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 ADMN 405 does not include a textbook.
-Instead, each of the course topics includes brief course notes as well as required readings and videos.
+All learning resources will be available online.
+Each of the course topics includes brief course notes as well as required readings and videos.
 Links to the readings and videos are available in the ADMN 405 Digital Reading Room (DRR).

 As part of the weekly topic discussions, students may be asked to conduct individual research by sourcing articles and readings of good quality from legitimate and relevant sources such as scholarly/peer-reviewed journals and business periodicals.